 Some exclusions apply.
 Free shipping on orders over $49 will be automatically applied at checkout for delivery within the continental US only.
 International shipping rates and shipping to Alaska, Hawaii, and Puerto Rico will be calculated based on order’s size, weight, and final destination.
 Oversized and drop ship products such as: Refurbished products are not included.

 Moving around with your canine friend can be fun.
 However, the fun can be cut short if your canine friend is diagnosed with a degenerative disease such as arthritis.
-Since arthritis primarily interferes with the mobility of dogs, you will be forced to learn how to care for and live with your dog under the new circumstances.
-While pre-arthritic disease diagnoses your canine friend could just jump into the car, in post-arthritic disease diagnostic you will have to help your dog into your car or even when taking stairs.
+Since arthritis primarily interferes with the mobility of dogs, you will be forced to learn how to care for and live with your dog under new circumstances.
+While in pre-arthritic disease diagnoses, your canine friend could just jump into the car, in post-arthritic disease diagnostic, you will have to help your dog into your car or even when taking stairs.

 How Do You Lift a Dog with Arthritis?